Skip to content

 >

-When calling lazyLoad, the library will automatically calculate the sizes attribute for all images with data-sizes="auto".
+When calling lazyLoad, the library automatically calculates the sizes attribute for all images with data-sizes="auto".

 To do so, import the autoSizes function from the library and call it: